 In this course, basic concepts in computer technology are considered in relationship to effective teaching.
 688 - ABC Math Module II, 1 Cr.

 This course offers an advanced study of the theories and methods found in Mary Barrats-Lorton's book Mathematics Their Way and various manipulative-based activities.
 Prerequisite: 682.
+786-Special Topics-see page 41 for description.

-Educational Leadership (EDUL)
+788-Independent Study-see page 41 for description.
+Educational Leadership (EDUL) 546-Special Topics-see page 41 for description.

+588-Independent Study-see page 41 for description.
 603 - Leadership for Learning: Foundations, 3 Cr.
 Candidates gain an understanding of their leadership style through self assessment; leadership theory and its application to the principal; its impact on achievement; leading in a culture of change; decision processing, decision making and systematic planning; and ethical practices.

-604 - Theories of Motivation for Learning, 2 Cr.

-Theories of Motivation for Learning: Children and Adults provides aspiring administrators with knowledge, skills, and demonstrated performances around the learning needs of young learners, adolescent learners, high school learners, and adult learners.
-The course focuses on developmental, psychological, and motivational needs of learners as well as designing learning strategies and structure to support their learning.
+604 - Theories of Motivation and Organizational Change, 2 Cr.
+Provides aspiring administrators with knowledge, skills, and demonstrated performances around the learning needs of young learners, adolescent learners, high school learners, and adult learners.
+Emphasis will be placed on factors impacting motivation, types of organizational change, research-based change models, and components of effective change leadership.
 606 - Leadership for Curriculum, Instruction and Assessment, 4 Cr.
 This course provides aspiring administrators with the knowledge, skills, and demonstrated performances in current curriculum instruction and assessment practices; the design and implementation of curriculum, instruction, and assessment practices; and their impact on student achievement.
 607 - Meeting the Needs of Diverse Learners, 4 Cr.
 This course provides aspiring administrators with an understanding of how a school can become a learning community to meet the needs of diverse learners.
 Specific needs of identified groups of learners are explored.
 Specifically, the groups addressed are identified special education students, English language learners, students involved with 504 plans, and students identified as gifted and talented.
 Students engage in self-reflection to help gain an understanding of how their own actions impact and are interpreted in a diverse world.
 Candidates analyze their school's current support structure for the continuum of learners, learn about school-wide intervention, and consider what it would take to implement this type of model in their own school.
 608 - Leadership for Learning: Management, 3 Cr.

-Students focus on building level organizational issues that will enhance student achievement at the preschool, elementary, middle school, and high school levels.
+Students focus on building level organizational issues that will enhance student achievement at the pre-school, elementary, middle school, and high school levels.
 Topics addressed include staffing patterns, schedule development, school budgeting, staff relations, and the components for creating a positive learning environment for students in both the general and special education programs.
 609 - School, Family, and Community Relations, 3 Cr.
 Provides aspiring administrators with knowledge, skills, and demonstrated performances to engage parents, families, and communities in supporting student achievement.
 The candidates will develop an action plan for increased parent/family/community engagement that addresses student learning.
 610 - Research for School Improvement and Student Achievement, 2 Cr.
 Provides aspiring administrators with knowledge, skills, and demonstrated performance to research the findings and best practices related to educational leadership, school improvement, and student achievement, and to design an actionable research project that addresses an immediate problem facing school leaders, in an actual school or educational setting.
 Typically, Research I is presented in summer sessions, concentrating on the development of the proposal.
 This data-driven course binds research to practice as the candidates develop a three-chapter, actionable research proposal to be implemented during the course of the ensuing school year, for which researchers will enroll in Research for School Improvement and Student Achievement II and receive two additional graduate credits.
 611 - School Law and Mandates, 3 Cr.